-The last post in my series of organisational tools to make my business more productive and help me to stress less is a simple and easy End of Workday routine which I read about over here.
+The last post in my series of organisational tools to make my business more productive and help me to stress less is a simple and easy End of Workday routine which I read about over here (This site/resource is no longer available).

 When I worked in an office or in retail, at the end of each day there were certain jobs that you did to get yourself ready to go home and leave your space in a pleasant state for you to start work the next day.